GroceriStar/pdf-export-component/README.md

 - [ ] Move our stuff like `fetch` and other, that is not necessary in build to devDependencies.

-- [ ] update our components in a way so we can actually be free from similar files with similar names.
+- [x] update our components in a way so we can actually be free from similar files with similar names.

-- [ ] i don't like this name - render lists.
+- [x] i don't like this name - render lists. it should be something simple and better for it.

-it should be something simple and better for it.
+- [ ] still not proud of this code + it's not tested with 2-3 different projects inside

 example how i use list: